 With focused effort — and encouragement and advice from her Playbook Club — Flaminio raised enough money through her private yoga business, 1,000 Petals, to enroll in an intensive 17-day yoga retreat.
 Then she applied for and received a yearlong sabbatical to integrate a new program, Yoga Calm, into public-school classrooms.
 Plus, she added a stronger mind-body component to the indoor cycling and yoga classes she teaches.

-Ford says some of the most effective support systems have some element of community — whether it’s an organized contingent, like a Playbook Club or mastermind group (for more on those, see “Meeting of the Masterminds” in the April 2005 archives); a more loosely assembled online network; or a wellness or weight-loss class that meets regularly.
+Ford says some of the most effective support systems have some element of community — whether it’s an organized contingent, like a Playbook Club or mastermind group (for more on those, see “Meeting of the Masterminds”); a more loosely assembled online network; or a wellness or weight-loss class that meets regularly.
 (For more examples of tools, programs and community groups to support your goals, see “Get It Done,” below.)

 “When we’re by ourselves, it’s so easy to go back into D.E.N.I.A.L.
 (Don’t Even Notice I Am Lying),” says Ford.
 “When we are with other people, there are many more opportunities for moments of truth.”